The Capitals dominate the Penguins to stretch their winning streak to four

 Vanecek was back between the pipes after Ilya Samsonov made 26 saves in Friday’s 4-3 win at Columbus.
 Samsonov was the backup Sunday; Zach Fucale, who had a 21-save shutout at Detroit in his NHL debut Thursday, was sent back to the team’s American Hockey League affiliate in Hershey, Pa.

-“He didn’t disappoint. … He made a really good impression, and that is what you need to do when you get called up,” Capitals Coach Peter Laviolette said of Fucale.
+“He didn’t disappoint. … He made a really good impression, and that is what you need to do when you get called up,” Laviolette said of Fucale.
 “He put himself in a good spot in the organization.
 It is important he keeps playing as opposed to just sitting here.”

 Fehervary stays steady